-According to Georges Doutrelepont, a Nimy, Belgium-based master chocolatier who has honed his craft for 17 years, there are a few key items to consider in choosing the best chocolate.
+According to Georges Doutrelepont, a Nimy, Belgium-based master chocolatier who has honed his craft for two decades, there are a few key items to consider in choosing the best chocolate.

 The first, he says, is freshness.
 Chocolate oxidates, so the quality of chocolate treats declines quickly.
 Ideally, you would buy and consume them within 10 days.
 So if you can’t access artisan chocolates, it is important to find a chocolatier that moves a lot of product.
-My favorite Leonidas shop, for example, is the often-crowded kiosk at the mall.
-Even then, I take care to select my own chocolates and avoid buying pre-packaged boxes.
+A great Belgian chocolate shop, for example, can be found in the often-crowded kiosk at the mall.
+Even then, take care to select your own chocolates and avoid buying pre-packaged boxes.

 The second consideration has to do with the quality and origin of the ingredients.
 Doutrelepont, for instance, chooses his ingredients carefully, as they are an essential part of creating masterful chocolates.
 For example, his hazelnuts come from the Piedmont region of Italy and his almonds are from Portugal — among the world’s best.

 But unless you are inclined to start up an ingredient origin conversation with a chocolatier (which is encouraged — you’re guaranteed a lively discussion), then you may have to rely on the third, and perhaps most important, indicator of quality: whether or not you’re buying from an individual artisan.

 The power of fabricants